jakubvalenta/video-pi/README.md

 When Video Pi finishes startup, it will show a desktop with dark background and the red Video Pi logo.

-### Changing video output resolution

-1. Connect a USB mouse and keyboard.
-3. Click the **configuration icon** in the top left corner of the desktop.
-Use the keyboard to navigate the interface.
-Screen resolution settings are under _Advanced_.

 ### Video playback